dcavar/nlp-lab.github.io/quantumnlp/README.md

 Last change: [Damir Cavar], 2024-03-18

-**The Quantum NLP Reading Group meetings are in Ballantine Hall BLBH 105 every Friday at 4 PM.**
+**The Quantum NLP Study Group meetings are in Ballantine Hall BLBH 105 every Friday at 4 PM.**

 ## TOC